dustywhite7/pythonMikkeli/courseSlides/9 - Random Forests.md

 Why?
 - NOT because they care if everyone has their opinion heard (see history of voting rights for supporting evidence)
-- Because large groups of people, when their opinions are averaged, make ~~good~~ better choices
+- Because large groups of people, when their opinions are averaged, make ~~good~~ less bad choices

 ---